anderson-aristotle/ruby-objects/README.md

 #### Lab: Creating a 'Shape' Class

-In the `lib/shape.rb` file, use `bin/rake test` to check your work and define a Shape class with the following instance variables:
+In the `lib/shape.rb` file, use `bundle exec rspec spec/shape_spec.rb` to check your work and define a Shape class with the following instance variables:

 - `num_sides` : set during instantiation, read-only.
 - `side_length` : set during instantiation, readable and writable.